Last modified on

 1) the threat that COVID-19 poses to the traveler; 2) the likelihood of the traveler being infected; 3) the vulnerability and potential impact to the Stanford community related to new and undetected infections arising from return travelers; and 4) the vulnerability and potential impact of the Stanford traveler on the population at the site(s) to which they are traveling.

-Given the current state of affairs, all university-sponsored travel will remain suspended until at least January 4, 2021.
-After this date, the university will re-consider the permissibility of travel on a limited basis when the CDC Travel Health Notice for the travel country destination(s) is reduced to Level 2, and the minimum following conditions have been met for the proposed destination:
+All university-sponsored travel is suspended until further notice.
+The university will re-consider the permissibility of travel on a limited basis when the CDC Travel Health Notice for the travel country destination(s) is Level 2 (Moderate), and the minimum following conditions have been met for the proposed destination:

 - The number of confirmed cases are declining and transmission rates remain low.